Life Lines

 Roles & Responsibilities

-The role and responsibilities of the paediatric first aider will be dependent on the occupation of the setting for example child carers at home may work alone compared to the nursery where others may be available to help.
-The following responsibilities that must be considered for both environments.
+The role and responsibilities of the paediatric first aider will be dependent on the occupation of the setting, for example, child carers at home may work alone compared to the nursery, where others may be available to help.
+The following responsibilities must be considered for both environments.

 1. Ensuring first aid kits and equipment is available

-2. What actions to take on arrival of the scene
+2. What actions to take on arrival at the scene

 3. Ensure safety of casualty, yourself and others